 The funding is available for children birth to 12 years.
 It is designed to respond to an expressed need by the childcare community.
 It is short term in nature, and designed to be an 'extra pair of hands' in the childcare setting, to provide opportunity for the Educator to meet the special needs of children as identified.
 Support is provided by the Resource Teachers to work with the team to develop strategies which support the fading out of the CCPA whenever possible.
+Enhanced CCPA is exclusive to licensed summer camps, or before or after school programs.

-Community Living South Muskoka currently has three (3) fulltime Resource Teachers and four(4) part-time Resource Teacher Assistants.
-The office of the Resource Teacher program is located at 15 Depot Drive, Bracebridge, Ontario and we currently provide support in the following Preschool and School settings:
+The office of the Resource Teacher program is located at 15 Depot Drive, Bracebridge, Ontario and we currently provide support in the following Pre-school and School settings:

-Child Care Centres Elementary Schools

-Gravenhurst Children's Place Muskoka Falls Public School

-YMCA-Muskoka Falls Macaulay Public School

-Bracebridge Children's Place Monsignor Michael O'Leary Catholic School

-Ontario Early ON Programs Bracebridge Public School

-Lodestar Montessori School Monck Public School

-Muskoka Lakes Preschool Watt Public School

-Bracebridge Public School Children's Place Honey Harbour Public School

-Macaulay Tree House Glen Orchard Public School

-Biinoji House Gravenhurst Public School

-KP Manson Public School

-Our Lady of Mercy Catholic School

-Mactier Public School
+Child Care Centres Elementary Schools Gravenhurst Children's Place Muskoka Falls Public School Stepping Stones - Brock St Macaulay Public School Stepping Stones - Wharfside Bracebridge Children's Place Monsignor Michael O'Leary Catholic School Ontario Early ON Programs Bracebridge Public School Lodestar Montessori School Monck Public School Muskoka Lakes Preschool Watt Public School Bracebridge Public School Children's Place Honey Harbour Public School Macaulay Tree House - East and West Glen Orchard Public School Biinoji House Gravenhurst Public School KP Manson Public School Our Lady of Mercy Catholic School Mactier Public School

 Muskoka Beechgrove Public School